Sony: Hackers launched no new PlayStation attack

-NEW YORK May 11 (Reuters) - A security measure that Sony Corp (6758.T) (SNE.N) installed made the PlayStation website unavailable in Japan.
+NEW YORK (Reuters) - A security measure that Sony Corp installed made one of the official PlayStation websites unavailable in Japan.

-The company made a statement about the site on Wednesday after a Bloomberg report said the site was down because of a hacker attack.
+The company published a statement about the site on Wednesday after a Bloomberg report said the site was down because of a hacker attack.

 The website is separate from the PlayStation Network, the online gaming hub where users can buy and download video games.
 It has been offline since April 19.